Updated: 28 November 2021

 Physical distancing is encouraged wherever possible, at both alert levels.

-Meditators will be accommodated in single rooms, and communal areas, such as the meditation hall, dining rooms and bathrooms, will be cleaned daily.
+Most meditators will be accommodated in single rooms, and communal areas, such as the meditation hall, dining rooms and bathrooms, will be cleaned regularly.

 All meditators must observe the following:

-There is to be no physical contact between people at any time at the Vipassana Centre, apart from in an emergency, in any Alert Level.
+There is to be no physical contact between people at any time at the Vipassana Centre, apart from in an emergency, at any Alert Level.